otrack/cloud-computing-infrastructures/scaling/README.md

 	pdfmagic   0/1       ContainerCreating   0          2m

 Expose the pod with `kubectl expose pod pdfmagic --name=pdfmagic --type=NodePort`.
-Access it to transform the logo located [here](https://upload.wikimedia.org/wikipedia/en/6/6d/Logo_SP.jpg).
+Access it to transform the logo.

 ## 4. Evaluating Pdfmagic **[30']**